 Findings for C2, C5 & C1-1: This project incorporates quality building materials that provide permanence and integrity.
-This includes architectural concrete, brick, glass, CMU block, and steel.
+This includes architectural and precast concrete, brick, glass, CMU block, steel, and outdoor fabric.
 The materials are used to articulate the masses and facades while providing a cohesive materials palette around all sides of the building.
 Parking is integrated into the building with an overhead door pulled close to the lot line.
 This door location and door patterning maintains the building's base and repeats the pattern of overhead doors around the ground level.